burrahey/scheduler/notes.md

 Notes

 To do:
-- allow others to create employees, with shifts. create an employee, as well as some shifts for that employee with a custom writer

 - can add/edit/delete if you're the employee who owns the shift. can view if you're logged in and create  employees/1/shifts/new
-- Include nested resource show or index (URL e.g. users/2/recipes)
 - allow for a new schedule to be created (has many through) - should be for a week only, assigns all employees a shift nested employee form with shifts
 - scheduler: